lamtt77/docker-easyengine-wordpress/README.md

 + Mapping actual data volumes to host: MariaDB (/var/lib/mysql), WordPress (htdocs/html/php)
 + Split each stack service into its own container as practice advice for miro-services

-# Mapping volumes for web and db on auto-build ee-stack:
+# Mapping volumes for web and db on auto-build ee-stack
 ```sh
 docker run --rm --name wp-ee-stack \
   -p 80:80 -p 443:443 -p 22222:22222 \